 To straighten teeth and receive a beautiful smile, traditional braces with metal brackets and wiring have long been used in orthodontics.
 However, the recent cutting-edge technology has offered a highly popular alternative known as Invisalign clear aligners.
-This time, instead of metal braces that were visible and noticeable in mouth during an orthodontic treatment, you wear a series of clear plastic Invisalign trays that are both invisible and removable.
+This time, instead of metal braces that were visible and noticeable in the mouth, you wear a series of clear plastic Invisalign trays that are both invisible and removable.

-If you are not a fan of fixed braces and looking for a removable and also more comfortable orthodontics, Invisalign is definitely your solution.
-Undergoing orthodontics usually takes time, so finding a method to make your treatment less obvious to others can be a preferable option especially among adults.
+If you are not a fan of fixed braces and looking for removable and also more comfortable orthodontics, Invisalign is definitely your solution.
+Undergoing orthodontics usually takes time, so finding a method to make your treatment less obvious to others can be a preferable option, especially among adults.

 What is Invisalign?

-The Invisalign clear aligners slowly apply mild pressures on teeth and step by step move away your misaligned teeth into the correct location in your dental arch.
+The Invisalign clear aligners slowly apply mild pressures on teeth and step by step move away your misaligned teeth into the correct location in the dental arch.

 With Invisalign, your orthodontist maps out your entire alignment process from the beginning levels to a perfect jaw and teeth position.
-By this 3-D computer software, you and your orthodontist can see the ultimate results for your orthodontic treatment and the beautiful smile that you want.
+With the 3-D computer software, you and your orthodontist can see the ultimate results of your orthodontic treatment and the beautiful smile that you want.

 Invisalign step-by-step process

-To start your Invisalign orthodontic treatment, there will be some straightforward steps that you go through:
+To start your Invisalign orthodontics, there will be some straightforward steps that you go through:

 - you should find an orthodontist skilled with Invisalign treatment.

-Invisalign demands special training and not all dentists or orthodontists may provide services that you want.
-Since there are specific software and technological equipment involve with orthodontics using Invisalign, you should look for a trained orthodontist.
+Invisalign demands special training and not all dentists or orthodontists may provide the services that you want.
+Since there are specific software and technological equipment involved, you should look for a trained orthodontist.

-For those who live in the United States, the UK and Canada, the official Invisalign website is a good place to begin with.
-There, you can find your own orthodontist who provides the Invisalign services.
+For those who live in the United States, the UK, and Canada, the official Invisalign website is a good place to begin with.
+There, you can find your own orthodontist who provides Invisalign services.

 - initial appointment.

 After finding your dental specialist, an appointment is reserved.
-During this session, you can discuss with your dentist or orthodontist the preferences for a perfectly-shaped teeth and smile appearance.
+During this session, you can discuss with your orthodontist the preferences for perfectly-shaped teeth and a great smile appearance.

-Your orthodontist will tell you whether you are eligible for Invisalign or you may try other alternatives for your orthodontics treatment.
+Your orthodontist will tell you whether you are eligible for Invisalign or if you need to try other alternatives for your orthodontics treatment.